 CAC (Customer Acquisition Cost)

-The total cost to acquire a new paying customer, the most important metric for evaluating marketing effectiveness
+The average cost to acquire a new paying customer, the most important metric for evaluating marketing effectiveness

 Why It Matters